QuentinRa/blog.quentinra.dev/tools/inno-setup/index.md

 # Introduction

-For now, this course is quite empty but some help might be added if peoples are using more advanced concepts that I do.
+For now, this course is quite empty but more help might be added if people are using more advanced concepts that I do.

 First download the software [here](https://jrsoftware.org/isdl.php#stable)